s1061123/kube2/docs/remote-virthost.md

 ansible-playbook -i ./inventory/virthost.inventory -e "@./inventory/extra-vars.yml" 01_setup_env.yml
 ```

 Here, `use_local_sshkey_path` is a path to an SSH public key on the same host which is running the playbook.
 There is also a reciprocal private key, `use_local_sshprivatekey_path`.
-The `ssh_pub_key` is the path where this public key will be copied to on the virthost.
+The `ssh_pub_key` is the path where this public key will be copied to on the virthost. `terraform_workdir` is the workdir for Terraform, and should be the path where you'd like to store terraform on your remote host.

 Additionally, an SSH proxy is configured, replace `YOUR-VIRTHOST` with the IP and hostname of your virthost.